ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ## Abstract and learning objectives

-In this hands-on lab, you will step through the implementation of a single-node and highly-available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.
+In this hands-on lab, you will step through the implementation of a highly-available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.

-After its completion, you will be able to perform single-node and highly-available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.
+After its completion, you will be able to perform highly-available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.

 ## Overview